 So, let’s define what customer loyalty means.
 Is it a repeat customer?
 If so, does the customer go anywhere else, or are they 100% loyal – or a better word might be “married” – to you?

 I’m very loyal to one of my favorite restaurants, The Pasta House.
 I go there for lunch every week or two.
 What about the rest of the days of the week?
 I go to other restaurants.
 So, am I a loyal customer?

 The above example ties into the concept of “wallet share” versus “market share,” which I’ve been writing about for many years.
-The concept of market share has to do with how many of the customers that are able to buy your product actually buy it.
-For example, if there are 100 customers in a given area that could buy your product, and 60 of them buy it, then you have 60% market share.
+The concept of market share has to do with how many of the customers that can buy your product actually buy it.
+For example, if there are 100 customers in a given area that could buy your product, and 60 of them buy it, then you have a 60% market share.

 At the highest level of loyalty, your customer only buys from you.
 In other words, they give you 100% wallet share.